 • Notify the landlord when looking to move out.

-• Pay rent on time in accordance with the lease agreement and submit all unpaid rent before moving out
+• Pay rent on time in accordance with the lease and submit all unpaid rent before moving out

 • Abide by all terms of the rental agreement.